-Local Service 1.1: Development Contro ıl Activity Council's Role Performance Measure July to December 2014 January to June 2015 the NSW Rural Fire Service certified the Camden LGA Bush Fire Protection Map.
+Local Service 1.1: Development Contro ocal Service 1.1: Development Control Activity Council's Role Performance Measure July to December 2014 January to June 2015 development occurs. legislation, or more frequently as required.
+In 2013, the Commissioner of the NSW Rural Fire Service certified the Camden LGA Bush Fire Protection Map.
 In June 2014, the NSW Government passed the Environmental Planning and Assessment (Bush Fire Prone Land) Regulation 2014 that allows landowners to apply to the Rural Fire Service to update a bushfire prone land maps where there has been a change to the bushfire risk in designated Urban Release Areas.
 During the reporting period, the NSW Rural Fire Service received 2 applications with respect to the Camden LGA Bush Fire Protection Map, one being for Gregory Hills and the second for The Hermitage.